mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 * When MaxScale receives a fatal signal and is about to crash.
 * Whenever an unexpected response is read from a server
 * If the session is not closed gracefully (i.e. client doesn't send a  COM_QUIT packet)
-* Whenever readwritesplit receives a responce that is was not expecting.
+* Whenever readwritesplit receives a response that is was not expecting.

 It would be good to enable this if a session is disconnected and the log is not detailed enough.
 In this case the info log might reveal the true cause of why